kg583/RunOnPython/README.md

   return inner
 ```

-With it, we can nab our method names from the class `F` define earlier:
+With it, we can nab our method names from the class `F` defined earlier:

 ```python
 '__add__' == next(iter(dir(F)))